Configure hand-off to Dynamics 365 Customer Service

 Manage your bot's omnichannel capabilities

-Select Manage, Agent transfers, and then select the Omnichannel tile.
+Select Settings, Agent transfers, and then select the Omnichannel tile.
 Here you can disconnect or disable your bot, refresh the connection, or open the Omnichannel admin center to view the connection details.

 Disconnect your bot from omnichannel or disable the omnichannel connection

 If you select Disconnect bot, the application user that represents the bot in your omnichannel instance is disabled.
 This effectively disconnects the bot from the omnichannel environment.